Anthroposophy in Hawkes Bay

 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Christianity as Mystical Fact (1902) by Austrian esotericist Rudolf Steiner is a foundational work of Anthroposophy.
+Christianity as Mystical Fact (1902) GA8, is a foundational work of Anthroposophy.
 It bridges the gap between pre-Christian pagan mysteries and the historical Gospels, framing the Christ event as the pivotal turning point in human spiritual evolution.
+The book is the written elaboration of a series of 24 lectures given by Rudolf Steiner from October 1901 to April 1902 at the Berlin Theosophical Library at the invitation of Cay Lorenz, Count von Brockdorff, and Sophie, Countess von Brockdorff.

 ~~~~~~~~~~~~~~~~~~~~~~~~~